Expert ADA and WCAG compliance services for your website

 What are Legal Issues for Non-Compliant Sites?

+Any website that does not comply with ADA (Americans with Disabilities Act) regulations may be subject to legal penalties and/or class action lawsuits.
 This could mean anything from a fine to a lawsuit.
 If your website is not currently ADA compliant, it’s essential to take steps as soon as possible to avoid such a situation.

 Some members of Congress are trying to push through legislation such as H.R.
 1100 — 117th Congress: Online Accessibility Act to create clear and better standards for businesses to follow.